tcwill/dogecoin_localnode_publish_status/README.md

 node_stat.sh -d <dir> [-o <file>] [-t <file>] [-w <public address>]
 ```
 where:

-1.-d
+-d
 Required!  provide the full path to your dogecoin install.
 Specified dir should be parent of bin/
 Ex.: /home/shibe/dogecoin-1.10.0
 default: none

-1.-o
+-o
 file location of desired output file.
 Tip: should probably be somewhere your webserver can serve it.
 Ex.: /var/www/html/stats.html
 default: no file; print to STDOUT

-1.-t
+-t
 file location of HTML input template.
 Ex.: /home/shibe/node_stats_template.html
 default: use the internally provided default template from the script

-1.-w
+-w
 the public address of your dogecoin wallet.
 The idea is the use this for advertising your wallet address if you're
 soliciting tips/support for running your node
 default: none

-1.-h
+-h
 print the script's help text

 ### Example crontab entry